Tapas15/ERC20/README.md

 Decentralized coin:- We strive to help communities with token ERC20(Decentralized applications) & other crypto-related media.
 ARE ERC20 Are crypto-related services help to build the community for their platform to promote their product and business.
 It is becoming the most powerful tool for blockchain development and use cases.
 We help bring the project to the masses using a specialized marketing strategy that will help build a community for good.
 And we believe honesty and integrity is always the best policy.
 Our services ca are fully transparent.
 What makes us different we have a unique coin functionality anyone can mint and generate a coin for their purpose and it is one of the decentralized forms that makes the difference.

-Arevea Token:- it is  ARE coins users can able generate coins they want not beyond the maximum cap of 3 trillion and with an initial supply of 1 million
+AREVEA Token:- it is  AVA coins users can able generate coins they want not beyond the maximum cap of 3 trillion and with an initial supply of 1 million
 And user and mint and burn coins also as per requirement.
 And users can transfer coins and finally, user can spend the amount accordingly, and apart user has a spending control options to control the spending of the recipient

 Contract deployed in Ropsten test network
 Contract Address- 0x588fc28802f009ff3cbedfb660c05aaf6d3f4ac0